 I went through and swatched each shade in Naked 2 with a comparable shade in the Glam Palette.
 While I definitely didn’t get an exact match for each one, there was reasonably similar shade in Glam for each shadow in Naked 2.

-But yeah, overall they’re similar enough to where I wouldn’t say that you’re gaining much by purchasing Glam if you already own Naked 2.
+So yeah, overall they’re similar enough to where I wouldn’t say that you’re gaining much by purchasing Glam if you already own Naked 2.
 Of course Urban Decay discontinued Naked 2 so if you don’t have it, this is a very close alternative.

 There’s been talk comparing Glam to Colourpop’s Stone Cold Fox Palette which I’ve already reviewed.
 I tried to find a similar color for each shade in the Glam Palette but there were several that had no dupes.
 It’s surprising because Stone Cold Fox is such a big palette.
 You’d assume it would be easier to find dupes but I think Naked 2 is actually more similar than Stone Cold Fox.